-If a calendar event includes an address, a navigation arrow displays to indicate that you can touch the address to navigate to the event's location.
-If an event has a uniquely specified address and takes place within two hours of you entering your vehicle and preparing to drive, Model S automatically routes you to the event's address (see Automatic Navigation on page 145).
+If an event has a uniquely specified address and takes place within two hours of you entering your vehicle and preparing to drive, Model S automatically routes you to the event's address (see Automatic Navigation on page 143).

 Touch an event's information icon to display all notes associated with the event.
 If the notes include one or more phone numbers, the information icon shows a phone icon and the calendar displays the first phone number found.
 Touch to initiate a phone call.
 You can also initiate a phone call by touching any number in an event's notes popup screen (this is especially useful for conference calls).
 If notes include a web link, you can touch the link to open it in the Web browser.